Sponsored by The International Copper

 English as a native language may benefit from pre-submission review for grammar

 and content.
 (SETAC will not be responsible for pre-submission review.)

-Announcement of the award will be made at the SETAC North America 40th Annual Meetingin Toronto, ON, Canada, 3-7 November 2019.
+Announcement of the award will be made at the SETAC North America 40th Annual Meeting, 3-7 November 2019 in Toronto, ON, Canada.

 Past Award Winners

 - Raissa Mendonca, 2018

 - Maikel Rosabal Rodriguez, 2017

 - Tamzin A. Blewett, 2016

 - Justin Conley, 2011

 - Nilima Gandhi, 2010